-Complete Applicant Information Forms and Application Worksheets can be emailed to Manitoba Agriculture at agriculture@gov.mb.ca and must be submitted to the program administrator no later than the deadline.
+Complete applications, including Applicant Information Forms, Application Worksheets, and supporting documents must be submitted to the program administrator no later than the deadline.

-Applicant Information Forms and Application Worksheets and required documentation can be emailed to Manitoba Agriculture at agriculture@gov.mb.ca.
+Applicant Information Forms, Application Worksheets, and required documentation can be emailed to Manitoba Agriculture at agriculture@gov.mb.ca.

-Applicants must acknowledge and agree to any terms and conditions contained in the Applicant Information Form and Worksheet.
+Applicants must acknowledge and agree to any terms and conditions contained in the Applicant Information Form and Worksheet, Program Guide, and Program Terms and Conditions.

 Applicants must comply with all provincial and federal government laws and regulations applicable to their project and to their business or organization's operations.
-Applicants must also accept and agree to all the terms and conditions of the program.